UselessPickles/diamondtel-m92-bluetooth/README.md

 - Apple iPhone 14
 - Google Pixel 3 XL

+## Build Your Own Bluetooth Adapter

+I don't have a complete detailed step-by-step guide, but all the information needed to build your own Bluetooth adapter should be here.

+Some prerequisites:
+- Soldering skills.
+There's a lot of soldering if you build a prototype like mine.
+- Attention to detail.
+There are countless opportunities to make mistakes if you are not careful, and it may be a very long time and a large amount of effort before you discover that something is not working correctly.
+- Basic understanding of electronics and how to use tools like a multimeter and an oscilloscope to verify your work along the way or troubleshoot when something doesn't work because you probably made a mistake while soldering everything together (I made several small mistakes while building my prototype that I had to troubleshoot and fix).
+- Computer/software competency.
+You will need to use a variety of software tools to load configuration and code onto the Bluetooth module and the microcontroller.
+These are not the most user-friendly software tools.

+Basic steps for building a Blutooth adapter:
+1. See the `/hardware` directory README and the VeroRoute circuit layout to find all the components/parts you'll need.
+VeroRoute can give you a BOM list of components and quantities of most components.
+The README has some additional details of other items/components used in my prototype.
+1. See the `/bluetooth/config` directory README for details about how to update/configure the BM62 Bluetooth module.
+If you use the same breadboard adapter as I did for the BM62, and you use female header sockets on your circuit, then you can easily update/configure the BM62 at any time either before or after the rest of the circuit is put together.
+If you want to solder the BM62 directly into your circuit, then you need to come up with a plan for how you will update/configure the BM62.
+1. Build the hardware based on the information found in the `/hardware` directory/README.
+1. Build the microcontroller software in the `/microcontroller/DiamondTelM92Bluetooth.X` directory and load it onto the microcontroller, using [MPLAB X](https://www.microchip.com/en-us/tools-resources/develop/mplab-x-ide) and a [PICKIT 4](https://www.microchip.com/en-us/development-tool/PG164140) or equivalent tool.
+Use the internet to learn how to do this if you don't already know.
+1. See the `/operating_instructions` for information about how to use the Bluetooth adapter.

 ## About the Author

 I'm a software engineer with primary professional expertise in front-end web app development, but I've also played around with some basic electronics and microcontoller programming for fun.
 This is by far my most ambitious electronics/microcontroller project.